 AOHARU X KIKANJUU

 Aoharu X Kikanjuu brings a new world of sports which is associated with airsoft matters.
 The plot doesn’t have any complexity with the main lead who learns to love airsoft, but the entertainment of the show is worth the hype, that is, the gender bender- the identity of the main lead as a girl is a secret and struggles to reveal it to her handsome teammates due to certain circumstances.
 The battlefield of airsoft and its gameplay and the wild shots of firearms make the most engaging element of the show.
-The action scenes stimulated my nerves and fairly satisfied me.
+The action scenes will surely stimulate your nerves.

 As much as you love the hilarity of Slam Dunk and the fanservice of Kuroko no Basket with its gorgeous characters, Dear Boys on the other hand offers a different appeal for basketball enthusiasts.
 While most sports anime focus on the journey of the protagonist towards the gold, Dear Boys doesn’t only center on winning a tournament but also depicts the enjoyment of the sports.
-The hardwork and perseverance of the characters as Kazuhiko Aikawa did inspire me, and they gave me a deep sentiment through the dramatic involvement of the show.
+The hardwork and perseverance of the characters is truly inspiring and contagious.

 So, what are your impressions on these titles?
 Have you watched any anime on the list?
 Are you planning to watch at least one of them?
 Whether these series are considered underrated or not, depending on your personal views, these series are still worth to try.
-Let me know your thoughts.
+Let Kurumi know your thoughts.